gaphor/gaphor.github.io/_drafts/2020-07-31-a-history-of-gaphor.md

 It mimics the behavior of Dia (and Visio) and was used to build the first couple of versions of Gaphor.

 The Diacanvas library was written in C. Gaphor was written in Python from the start.
 At some point this started to cause friction.
 In 2006 the canvas library was rewritten in Python and [Gaphas](https://github.com/gaphor/gaphas) was born.
+At this time [Artur](https://github.com/wrobell) and me were th emain contributors.

 The project moved on, but lost traction after the 0.17.1 release in September 2011.